anatman-org/prime/bio.md

 Her dark, dark Eyes pierced me and Our lives were woven together.
 And when She sang "bean" She was talking about me.

+And when she sang,

+    Tell me, "You're the best thing"
+    I tell you, "That's what you need"
+    Rolling on those good looks
+    Maybe it's just enough
+    I know you dream of snowfields
+    Floating high above the trees
+    Living for the new thing
+    Sometimes the new won't do

+    Kisses, Born desert sun
+    Kisses, Born desert sun
+    Kisses, Born desert sun

+    Maybe there's a car there
+    Driving away from here
+    Taking all the ghosts, the hurt
+    Well, everything starts anew
+    Tell mе what you need, what's right
+    Whatever is just enough
+    Is living with thе truth, a start
+    Maybe it's just enough

+    Kisses, Born desert sun
+    Kisses, Born desert sun
+    Kisses, Born desert sun

 i'm just the scrap of paper she left behind.